 Transaction costs are incremental costs that are directly attributable to the acquisition, issue or disposal of a financial asset or financial liability.
 An incremental cost is one that would not have been incurred if the entity had not acquired, issued or disposed of the financial instrument.
-Transaction costs for the year ended 30 June 2022 of \$446,413 (2021: \$175,299) have been included in the Statement of Comprehensive Income.
+Transaction costs for the year ended 30 June 2023 of \$457,085 (2022: \$446,413) have been included in the Statement of Comprehensive Income.
 Only transaction costs which are separately identifiable are disclosed.
-These include transaction costs paid to depositories and subdepositaries, identifiable brokerage charges and commissions, identifiable transaction related taxes and other market charges and separately identifiable transaction costs related to Financial Derivative Instruments.
+These include transaction costs paid to depositories and subdepositaries, identifiable brokerage charges and commissions, identifiable transaction related taxes and other market charges.